behreajj/CamZup/README.md

 ![Polar Coordinates](data/radialDiagram.png)

-Here is a brief list of issues with this library and differences which may be unexpected to new users.
+Here is a brief list of issues with this library and differences which may be unexpected.
 Some are unresolved bugs, some arise from the design philosophy of the library.

 ### 2D & 3D
-  - Flipping the axes changes the default rotational direction of a positive angle from clockwise to counter-clockwise.
+  - Flipping axes changes the default rotational direction of a positive angle from clockwise to counter-clockwise.
   - [textureMode](https://processing.org/reference/textureMode_.html) `IMAGE` is not supported by OpenGL renderers; `NORMAL` is the default.
 This is for three reasons: (1.) the belief that `IMAGE` is _harder_, not easier, to understand; (2.) recognition that `NORMAL` is standard; (3.) redundant operations in `PGraphicsOpenGL` that interfere with [textureWrap](https://processing.org/reference/textureWrap_.html) `REPEAT` and cannot be overidden by this library.
   - In making this conversion, support for high density pixel displays may be lost; I cannot test this at the moment, so please report issues with `image`.
   - The [arc](https://processing.org/reference/arc_.html) implementation has been changed to `mod` the start and stop angles.
 It no longer responds to [ellipseMode](https://processing.org/reference/ellipseMode_.html); `RADIUS` is the default behavior.
 When given nonuniform scales, the minimum is taken.